jorions/server-utils/README.md

 * `name`: String.
 Server name for use in logging - even if you don't use logging middleware, `buildServer` returns an object that includes a `log` fn for you to call, which uses this name. (required)
 * `routes`: Array[buildRouter()].
 Array of routes to use built with the `buildRouter` API fn. (required)
 * `port`: Number.
 The port for the server to listen on. (required)
-* `beforeStartup`: Promise.
-Anything you want to happen before we start listening on a port, such as connecting to a DB. (optional)
+* `beforeStartup`: Function(log) => Promise.
+Anything you want to happen before we start listening on a port, such as connecting to a DB.
+It must be a function that returns a Promise.
+The function is passed the `log` for use before the server starts listening. (optional)
 * `noLogging`: Bool.
 Whether you want each request to be logged via the logging middleware. (optional, defaults false)
 * `allowCors`: Bool.
 Whether you want to allow CORS for the server. (optional, defaults false)
 * `middleware`: Array[fn()]: Array of middleware you would like to use. (optional)